 Why personalised learning is the right path for your child’s education

-When we talk about personalised learning, we are referring to a style of education where every aspect of the curriculum and the way it is delivered is focused on the individual needs of each children.
+When we talk about personalised learning, we are referring to a style of education where every aspect of the curriculum and the way it is delivered is focused on the individual needs of each child.
 This doesn’t mean that pupils have a choice about what, where and how they learn, as some mistakenly think.
 Rather, it is an educational approach that is based on differentiation and individualisation as the paths to better outcomes for every child.

 What are differentiation and individualisation?

 Within the context of education, differentiation is the term used for a type of learning where the teaching is tailored to meet the learning needs, preferences and goals of individual children.
 However, whilst the academic goals for each year group of children are the same, the teacher has the flexibility to use whatever resources and approaches they see fit to connect with individual children.
 Sometimes this may be based on practises that have proved successful for similar children in the past, or the teacher may come up with a completely novel approach.
 At its core, differentiation may be defined as an awareness of and active response to children’ varied learning styles.

 When learning is individualised, the teaching is calibrated to meet the unique pace of the children in any one class.
 In a class there may be children who need to go over a topic again, pupils who have mastered the topic and are ready for the next, and those children who need to learn at a slower pace, or who only learn when they are able to feel fully immersed in the topic.

 The personalised approach and learning styles